 The most “famous” adapter is the Metabones Smart Adapter.
 It works well enough, but it’s also quite expensive.

 Instead, I’d suggest picking up the much cheaper Sigma MC-11 adapter.
-Frankly, it works just as well, if not better, and it’s generally half the price.
+Frankly, it works just as well, if not better, and it’s half the price.
+Don’t spend more when you can get similar quality for less money.